 On hyphenation, International IDEA follows Oxford style.
-Therefore, always hyphenate terms such as 'decision-maker', 'constitution-building', and so on.
-The same applies to terms such as 'constitution-building processes'.
-However, please note Oxford style is to not hyphenate 'peacekeeping' 'policymaker', 'email', 'ongoing', 'intergovernmental' and so on and other terms.

-Note: 'co-opt', 'co-own' and 'co-occur' are the only three hyphenated 'o-o' words in the Concise Oxford Dictionary.
+Therefore, always hyphenate terms such as 'decision-making' (but not 'decision maker'), 'lead-up', 'user-generated' and so on, as well as International IDEA-specific terms such as 'constitution-building' and 'constitution-building processes'.
+However, please note Oxford style does not hyphenate 'peacekeeping' 'policymaker', 'email', 'ongoing', 'intergovernmental' and other terms.
+Furthermore, 'co-opt', 'co-own' and 'co-occur' are the only three hyphenated 'o-o' words in the Concise Oxford Dictionary.
 Therefore, do not apply a hyphen to words like 'cooperation' or 'coordinate'.
-See Annex 2 for a more comprehensive word list and, if in doubt, consult the Oxford Dictionary online.
+See Annex B for a more comprehensive word list and, if in doubt, consult the Oxford Dictionaries Online.